 Provide regular reporting on delivery progress, milestones, risks/issues, dependencies, and outcomes, presenting insights to stakeholders to support decisions.

 Proactively manage delivery risks, issues, and dependencies, escalating appropriately and driving mitigation actions to protect outcomes.

+Take ownership and accountability for resolving complex operational and delivery challenges, working collaboratively with stakeholders to achieve practical and sustainable outcomes.

 Continuously improve delivery practices by identifying and implementing enhancements to processes, tools, and ways of working across the organisation.